lixpaulian/dacq/README.md

 * sensor address change (from initial default address 0 to address 1)
 * sensor sample (uses SDI-12 "M" and "D" commands)
 * asynchronous sensor sample (uses the SDI-12 concurrent "C" command)
-* changes the address back to its original default
+* sensor address change (back to its original default)

 After the test finishes, the SDI-12 port is closed.